 My mother and I were in Bristol, visiting someone.
-A cousin, or something.
+A cousin, or something, and her teenage daughter.
 We were having tea—like this.
-Our hostess … and her teenage daughter.
 I would’ve been nine or ten.

 Children did a lot of listening in those days.
 I was never very good at it.
-I’ve always felt that only interesting people should speak—though it’s the opposite of convention.
-I suppose I fidgeted too much or said something smart because Mother hissed into my ear: “Why don’t you go upstairs and say hello to Katherine?”
+I’ve always felt that only interesting people should speak, though it’s the opposite of convention.
+I suppose I fidgeted too much or said something smart because Mother hissed in my ear: “Why don’t you go upstairs and say hello to Katherine?”

 Children still did as they were told in those days.
 I was never very good at that, either.
 But this time, I listened.
 I suppose I was bored.
 I didn’t know who Katherine was and I didn’t ask.

 The first room I went into was the master bedroom.
 There were clothes all over the floor.
 When the parlour had been so clean.